ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

 This script should be run at the start of each LabVIEW session or at the start of each LabVIEW application.

-The matlab interface you created for ``otslm.simple.linear`` can now be included in LabVIEW applications or VIs.
+The Matlab interface created for :func:`+otslm.+simple.linear` can now be included in LabVIEW applications or VIs.
 To use the interface, you must connect values to each of the input and output parameters and optionally the input/output error connectors.
 However, most of the time you will not need to change all of the parameters, for instance, the ``centre_str`` parameter will always be the string ``'centre'``.
-To simplify the interface and allow customisation of the icon we can create a wrapper VI for the matlab interface.
+To simplify the interface and allow customisation of the icon we can create a wrapper VI for the Matlab interface.
 To create a new VI, click **File** > **New** > **VI**.
-Add the Matlab Interface VI you just created to the centre of the diagram and connect the following nodes to the terminals:
+Add the Matlab Interface VI you just created to the centre of the diagram and connect nodes to the terminals as shown in :numref:`example-labview-linear-gvi`.

+.. _example-labview-linear-gvi:
 .. figure:: images/examples/labview/linearGviInterface.png
    :alt: item panel for otslm-simple-linear

-   item panel for otslm-simple-linear
+   Wrapper for LabVIEW interface for matlab.

 This interface can be further improved, for instance, making the centre array optional and checking the length of the array is correct.
 For